GabsZero/url-shortener/readme.md

 After that, Just run `docker compose up` inside the root folder and you should be good to go

 ## ☕ Usage
-You will find the file `endpoints.json` in the root folder, which holds all information you need to make requests
+You will find the file `endpoints.json` in the root folder, which holds all information you need to make requests.
+It was generated from insomnia, but it's possible to import in postman as well.